 The Act automatically suspends the running of the period of approval for state and local government-issued permits that were in effect on March 9, 2020 until the end of the “COVID-19 Extension Period,” which is defined under the Act as the time period beginning March 9, 2020 and continuing until at least six months after the end of the public health emergency.
-The Act does not alter the duration of permits or approvals that expired prior to March 9, 2020, nor does it impact those that expire after the conclusion of the COVID-19 Extension Period.
+The Act does not alter the duration of permits or approvals that expired prior to March 9, 2020.

 The suspension applies to an array of state and local permits and approvals, including New Jersey Department of Environmental Protection (DEP) issued land use approvals, municipal land use approvals, flood hazard permits, water supply permits and certifications, water quality management plan approvals and other environmental approvals.

 State agencies are required to place a notice in the New Jersey Register tolling permits and approvals within 30 days after the effective date of the Act.
 All permits or approvals must then be registered with the appropriate state agency within 30 days of such notice placement.
 Although guidance for the actual registration process has not yet been provided, it is imperative that permit holders contact the appropriate state agency issuing their permit to ensure registration, as failing to do so within the prescribed time period will render the permit or approval ineligible for extension.